mikegcoleman/workshop/readme.md

     * Clones the application GitHub repo and installs all the dependencies using the Node Package Manager (`npm`)
     * Creates a configuration file that sets the application port (`80`) and the connection string for the database running on the loca lhost (`mongodb://tasks:tasks@localhost:27017/?authMechanism=SCRAM-SHA-1&authSource=tasks`)

+5) Name your instance `MEAN`

+6) Click `Create`

-5) Once the instance shows a state of running in the Lightsail console, go ahead and SSH into it either using the built in SSH client or using your own (username: `bitnami`).
+Once the instance shows a state of running in the Lightsail console, go ahead and SSH into it either using the built in SSH client or using your own (username: `bitnami`).
 If you`re unfamiliar with SSH please see this tutorial.

     ***Note**: Even though the instance shows a state of running, it may still be executing our startup script, and you won`t be able to connect.
 If this is the case, give it a couple of minutes and try again.*